GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 1. An input event (mouse, touch or keyboard) comes to the browser process.
-It performs an approximate hit test to determine that the bar.com render process should receive the click, and sends it there.
+It performs an approximate hit test to determine that the bar.com iframe render process should receive the click, and sends it there.
 1. The compositor thread for bar.com routes the click event to the main thread for bar.com and schedules a rendering event loop task to process it.
 1. The input event processor for bar.com's main thread hit tests to determine which DOM element in the iframe was clicked, and fires a click event for scripts to observe.
 Hearing no preventDefault, it navigates to the hyperlink.
-1. Upon load, the new state is rendered, with steps similar to the "render changed DOM" example above.
+1. Upon load of destination page of the hyperlink, the new state is rendered, with steps similar to the "render changed DOM" example above.
 (These subsequent changes are not depicted here.)

 ## Conclusion

 Phew, that was a lot of detail.
-As you can see, rendering in Chromium is quite complicated.
+As you can see, rendering in Chromium is quite complicated!
 It can take a lot of time to remember and internalize all the pieces, so don't be worried if it seems overwhelming.